my-codelab/orb-starter-kit/README.md

 ### Permissions

-Explaination of all permissions required for the script.
+Explanation of all permissions required for the script.

 * **sudo** - The CircleCI CLI Update command will request sudo permissions to update.
 * **GitHub personal access token** - Used to automatically create the repository for you.
 Will require full "repo" access.